 To improve breast milk production, it is important for women who breastfeed to drink about 3 to 4 liters of fluids a day, have a balanced diet rich in fruits, vegetables and whole grains, and also increase the frequency and duration of breastfeeding, to stimulate the hormone prolactin that increases the production of breast milk.

-- Drinking water: Drinking 3 to 4 liters of fluids a day like water, juices and soups ensures a good milk production.
-You should always take 1 cup of water, tea or juice, before breastfeeding.
+It is important to drink 3 to 4 liters of liquids a day, such as water, juices and soups to ensure good milk production.
+Always drink 1 cup of water, tea or juice before and after breastfeeding.

 Looking at the baby as they suckles can help to release more hormones into the bloodstream and consequently increase milk production.

 3. Follow a good diet

 Your diet during the breastfeeding phase should be balanced and rich in foods with water such as gelatin and fruits such as orange, cantaloupe and watermelon as well as foods that provide plenty of energy such as hominy, chestnut and cod.

 Resting whenever possible ensures that the body has energy for milk production.
 You can enjoy sitting in your breastfeeding chair when the baby has finished breastfeeding and, if possible, should avoid household chores, especially those that require more effort.